ROB ROSE: Schools and taxis — the emperor is naked

 As uncomfortable as it might seem, the science actually supports the fact that children should remain in school, which should have safety protocols in place.

 But closing schools leads to children dropping out — 10-million across the globe, according to charity group Save the Children.
-And in SA, there are 974,000 children under the age of six in single parents homes, who may now be left unsupervised when their parents head to work.
+And in SA, there are 974,000 children under the age of six in single-parent homes, who may now be left unsupervised when their parents head to work.

 So why was this decision taken in SA?